gjbex/training-material/docs/LinuxTools/Top/README.md

   1. To search for a string in the screen, press `L`, and use `&` to find again.
-  1. To filter the processes show, press either `o` or `O` (case insensitive/case sensitive) and enter a search criterion, e.g.,
+  1. To filter the processes show, press either `o` or `O` (case insensitive/case sensitive) and enter a search criterion.
+To remove all filter criteria, press `=`.
+These are a few examples of filters you can apply:
       * `USER=vsc` will show the processes of users that have an ID containing the string 'vsc'.
       * `%MEM>0.5`: show processes that consume more than 0.5 % of
         the available memory.
-    To remove all filter criteria, press `=`.
   1. To change the delay time, i.e., the time between screen refreshes, press `d` and enter the time in seconds.
   1. To see summary information for cores, rather than the whole